christinerose/gibbr.org/blog/hillingar/index.md

 `opam` uses the `0install`^[[https://0install.net](0install.net)] SAT solver for dependency resolution.

 Nixpkgs has a large number of OCaml packages^[[github.com/NixOS/nixpkgs pkgs/development/ocaml-modules](https://github.com/NixOS/nixpkgs/blob/9234f5a17e1a7820b5e91ecd4ff0de449e293383/pkgs/development/ocaml-modules/)] which we could provide as build inputs to a Nix derivation.
-But Nixpkgs has one global coherent set of package versions^[Bar some exceptional packages that have multiple major versions packaged, like Postgres.].

-In fact arch has the same approach which is why it doesn't support partial upgrades.
+But Nixpkgs has one global coherent set of package versions^[Bar some exceptional packages that have multiple major versions packaged, like Postgres.] ^[In fact Arch has the same approach, which is why it doesn't support partial upgrades ([&#167;](#nixos)).].
 The support for installing multiple versions of a package concurrently comes from the fact that they are stored at a unique path and can be referenced separately, or symlinked, where required.
 So different projects or users that use a different version of Nixpkgs won't conflict, but Nix does not do any dependency version resolution -- everything is pinned.
 This has led to much confusion^[[github.com/NixOS/nixpkgs/issues/9682](https://github.com/NixOS/nixpkgs/issues/9682)] with how to install a specific version of a package.